mzattera/b2fJ/docs/index_new.md

     b2fJl HelloWorld

 The "linker" is a Java application (`lib\jtools.jar`); its source code can be found under `src\java\tools` folder.

+Again, you can provide a class-path to your own classes and libraries by setting CLASSPATH variable properly.

 ### Building the JVM